 Some ideas for ways to involve your students include:

-- Name card introductions – prepare simple meishi students can fill in with their name, age, hobbies and have them walk about introducing themselves to you and other students
+- Introductions – prepare simple meishi students can fill in with their name, age, hobbies and have them walk about introducing themselves to you and other students

 Other tips